you277/bullet-hell-4/README.md

 :)

-cool bullet hell game i made for my final project in sophomore year

-has a scheduler bc i decided making a scheduler was easier than trying to use threads on python, r to revive, invincibility frames, many patterns, an ending, and a restart loop
+cool bullet hell game i made for my final project in sophomore year. there are invincibility frames, many patterns, an ending, and a restart loop

+code written by me, bullet sprites made by my friend. dream world background and cirno sprite from somewhere

+controls:
+- wasd to move
+- r to revive

 requires pygame